doverunner/drm-license-proxy-sample-php/doc/README.en.md

 ## TODO

-1. For testing, you need to update the `TODO` items in the `createPallyConCustomdata` method.
+1. For testing, you need to update the `TODO` items in the `createDoverunnerCustomdata` method.

    - [PHP](../src/Service/ProxyService.php)
    - [Config](../src/Config/Config.php)